 (**) Abstract from the Lee Lab’s report: “While there was a trend showing CRP+ISP works slightly better in improving BBB scores (BBB is a test of stepping function) than CRP alone, there was, overall, no significant difference between the CRP+ISP and CRP groups”.

-- 2020-2022 dosing (rodent) study: the CRP dosing study (funds pre-allocated by endParalysis at the end of 2019) is mainly testing dose responses of CRP to see if a higher dose can lead to an additional functional improvement, after chronic spinal cord injury.
-This study suffered some delay due to the COVID-19 lockdown measures.
+- 2020-2022 dosing (rodent) study: the CRP dosing study (funds pre-allocated by endParalysis at the end of 2019) has mainly tested dose responses of CRP to see if a higher dose can lead to an additional functional improvement, after chronic spinal cord injury.
 However, the preliminary progress report relates very encouraging results.
-We expect the final report to be available by the end of 2022 and will share the conclusion on our website.

 Patient enrolment/clinical trials/ next translational steps:

-– We hope to receive the final results of the 2020 CRP dosing animal study funded by endParalysis by the end of February 2022
+– We hope to receive the final results of the 2020 CRP dosing animal study funded by endParalysis soon.

-– Meanwhile, Dr. Yu-Shang Lee has been working with Dr. Brian Kwon to investigate the efficacy of CRP in a large animal model using mini-pigs T10 subacute stage injury model to test both locomotion and bladder function.
-The study progress has also been delayed by COVID-19 and results are expected in 2022.
+– Meanwhile, Dr. Yu-Shang Lee has been working with Dr. Brian Kwon to investigate the efficacy of CRP in a large animal model using mini-pigs (T10 subacute stage injury model) to test both locomotion and bladder function.
+The study progress has also been delayed by COVID-19.
+The result of this study is not known yet.

 – Next step for the CRP therapy will be conducting Pharmacokinetics and Safety/toxicity tests of CRP.
 Those are necessary for any therapy to go to spinal cord injury clinical trials.